huanglii/webgis-starter/docs/chapter-introduction/software.md

 - [DIVA-GIS](https://www.diva-gis.org/) - DIVA-GIS is a free geographic information system software program used for the analysis of geographic data, in particular point data on biodiversity.
 - [Abc-Map](https://abc-map.fr/) - A lightweight and user-friendly Web GIS.
 Create, import data from various sources, export maps or share them online freely and easily.

-## RS 软件[^1]
+## RS 软件

+- [ENVI](https://www.harris.com/solution/envi) - A geospatial imagery analysis and processing software.
 - [eCognition](http://www.ecognition.com/suite/ecognition-developer) - A powerful development environment for object-based image analysis.
-- [ENVI](https://www.harris.com/solution/envi) :star2: - A geospatial imagery analysis and processing software.
-- [ERDAS IMAGINE](https://www.hexagongeospatial.com/products/power-portfolio/erdas-imagine) :star2: - A geospatial imagery analysis and processing software.
+- [ERDAS IMAGINE](https://www.hexagongeospatial.com/products/power-portfolio/erdas-imagine) - A geospatial imagery analysis and processing software.
 - [Google Earth](https://www.google.com/earth/) - A computer program that renders a 3D representation of Earth based on satellite imagery.
 - [Google Earth Studio](https://www.google.com/earth/studio/) - An animation tool for Google Earth’s satellite and 3D imagery.
 - [GRASS GIS](https://grass.osgeo.org/) - A free and open source GIS software suite used for geospatial data management and analysis, image processing, graphics and maps production, spatial modeling, and visualization.